niranjandindodi/Deep-Learning-For-Biosignature-Detection-On-Exoplanets/README.md

-# Biosignature Detection In Exoplanets By Using Deep Learning Models on Absorption Line Spectral Data
+# Biosignature Detection In Exoplanets By Using Deep Learning Models on Absorption Line Spectral Data (Authors: Niranjan Dindodi Ramesh, Sujay Hebbar, Rajath S Vasisth)
 Code Repository for the paper presented at IAC-2020

 Abstract: